Steller's sea cow: Range

 The range of Steller's sea cow at the time of its discovery was apparently restricted to the shallow seas around the Commander Islands, which include Bering and Copper Islands.
 The Commander Islands remained uninhabited until 1825, when the Russian-American Company relocated Aleuts from Attu Island and Atka Island there.

 The first fossils discovered outside the Commander Islands were found in interglacial Pleistocene deposits in Amchitka, and further fossils dating to the late Pleistocene were found in Monterey Bay, California, and Honshu, Japan.
-This suggests that the sea cow had a far more extensive range in prehistoric times.
-It cannot be excluded that these fossils belong to other Hydrodamalis species.
+This suggests that the sea cow had a far more extensive range in prehistoric times, but the possibility that these fossils belong to other Hydrodamalis species cannot be excluded.
 The southernmost find is a Middle Pleistocene rib bone from the Bōsō Peninsula of Japan.
-The remains of three individuals were found preserved in the South Bight Formation of Amchitka; as late Pleistocene interglacial deposits are rare in the Aleutians, the discovery suggests that sea cows were abundant in that era.
+The remains of three individuals were found preserved in the South Bight Formation of Amchitka; as late Pleistocene interglacial deposits are rare in the Aleutians, the discovery suggests that sea cows were abundant during that era.
 According to Steller, the sea cow often resided in the shallow, sandy shorelines and in the mouths of freshwater rivers.
-Genetic evidence suggests Steller's sea cow, as well as the modern dugong, suffered a population bottleneck (a significant reduction in population) bottoming roughly 400,000 years ago.
+Genetic evidence suggests that Steller's sea cow, as well as the modern dugong, suffered a population bottleneck (a significant reduction in population) bottoming roughly 400,000 years ago.

-Bone fragments and accounts by native Aleut people suggest that sea cows also historically inhabited the Near Islands, potentially with viable populations that were in contact with humans in the western Aleutian Islands prior to Steller's discovery in 1741.
-A sea cow rib discovered in 1998 on Kiska Island was dated to around 1,000 years old, and is now in the possession of the Burke Museum in Seattle.
-The dating may be skewed due to the marine reservoir effect which causes radiocarbon-dated marine specimens to appear several hundred years older than they are.
-Marine reservoir effect is caused by the large reserves of C14 in the ocean, and it is more likely that the animal died between 1710 and 1785.
+Bone fragments and accounts by native Aleut people suggest that sea cows also historically inhabited the Near Islands, possibly with viable populations that were in contact with humans in the western Aleutian Islands prior to Steller's discovery in 1741.
+A sea cow rib discovered in 1998 on Kiska Island was dated to around 1,000 years old, and is now in the possession of the Burke Museum in Seattle; the dating may be skewed due to the marine reservoir effect, which causes radiocarbon-dated marine specimens to appear several hundred years older than they are.
+(Marine reservoir effect is caused by the large reserves of C14 in the ocean, and it is more likely that the animal died between 1710 and 1785.
 A 2004 study reported that sea cow bones discovered on Adak Island were around 1,700 years old, and sea cow bones discovered on Buldir Island were found to be around 1,600 years old.
-It is possible the bones were from cetaceans and were misclassified.
-Rib bones of a Steller's sea cow have also been found on St. Lawrence Island, and the specimen is thought to have lived between 800 and 920 CE.
+It is possible that these bones were from cetaceans and were misclassified.
+Rib bones of a Steller's sea cow have also been found on St. Lawrence Island, from a specimen that is thought to have lived between 800 and 920 CE.